Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Experiments

+\myparagraph{PESCR with different CIL methods.} We incorporate PESCR with six different CIL methods and measure the accuracy increase in Table~\ref{tab:PESCR_with_different_baselines}.
+PESCR improves the performance of five methods considerably by a large margin (from $3.2\%$ to $16.1\%$), and has relatively weak performance only on FOSTER~\citep{FOSTER}.
+As reported in~\citep{FOSTER}, increasing the number of exemplars per class from $20$ to $50$ in FOSTER brings almost no improvement, but with more than $50$ exemplars, the domain gap leads to performance degradation for PESCR, thus the accuracy increase on FOSTER is not as tremendous as in other methods.

+\myparagraph{PESCR with different memory budgets.} To further understand the effectiveness of our approach under more limited memory limitations, we alter the memory budget $b$ and quantify the improvements of PESCR in Table~\ref{tab:budgets}.
+It is remarkable that our approach can consistently enhance CIL performance even with more restricted budgets.

-\myparagraph{Number of generated copies per image.} We explore the influence of increasing $K$ (the number of generated images per edge map) on CIL model performance.
-The in \cref{fig:Acc_vs_K} illustrate that the accuracy improvement by generating more copies is pronounced on both datasets, thanks to the growing diversity.
-But on Food-101, the performance increment gradually diminishes when $M \geq 2$.
-This is due to 1) the duplicated features generated from each edge map, 2) limited training epochs to learn from additional generations, and 3) the widened domain gap between real and excessive synthetic images.
-Due to these reasons and the significant time for diffusion-based image generation, we set $M = 5$ for relatively small datasets (Caltech-256 and Food-101) and $M = 1$ for the relatively large one (Places-100).
+\myparagraph{Number of generated copies per image.} We explore the influence of increasing $K$ (the number of generated copies per image) on PESCR.
+Table~\ref{tab:Acc_vs_K} illustrates the accuracy improvement by generating more copies, thanks to the growing sample diversity.
+The performance increment gradually diminishes when $K \geq 5$, due to 1) the duplicated features generated from each edge map, 2) limited training epochs to learn from additional generations, and 3) the widened domain gap between real and superfluous synthetic images.
+Therefore, we use $K = 5$ copies per image for all the experiments.

-\myparagraph{Different memory budgets.} Due to data privacy and hardware limitations in real-world applications, the memory to store exemplars in CIL problems is often highly restricted.
-In these cases, whether our ESCORT is still able to provide the same effect has to be examined.
-We alter the memory budget $b$ in Food-101 and Places-100 and quantify the improvements in \cref{tab:budgets}.
-It is remarkable that ESCORT consistently improves the accuracy with various memory budgets.

-\myparagraph{Grad-CAM visualization of generated exemplars.} To verify if the class objects generated by ControlNet can be successfully identified by the CIL model, we use Grad-CAM \cite{GradCAM} to detect the image region with the most importance to the classification decision.
-Displayed in \cref{fig:gradcam} are two synthetic exemplars of Food-101 with their activation maps produced by a model trained without diffusion-based data augmentation and a model trained with augmentation.
-It is clear that the augmentation process is vital for the classification model to comprehensively detect generated objects.
-This ensures that the model can properly benefit from generated exemplars during training in subsequent stages.
+\myparagraph{Grad-CAM visualization of generated exemplars.} To verify if the class objects generated by ControlNet can be successfully identified by the CIL model, we use Grad-CAM \citep{GradCAM} to detect the image region with the most importance to the classification decision.
+Displayed in Figure~\ref{fig:gradcam} are two synthetic exemplars of Food-101 with their activation maps produced by a model trained without diffusion-based data augmentation and a model trained with augmentation.
+Evidently, the augmentation process is vital for the classification model to comprehensively detect the generated objects.
+This ensures that the model can properly benefit from the synthetic exemplars during training in subsequent stages.